New builds or period properties - how to choose

 Period property

-Choosing between new and old properties is just one of the considerations when buying a property.
+Choosing between new and old properties is just one of the (many) considerations when buying a house.

-From energy efficiency and modernity to characterful spaces and period features.
-Below we discuss the pros and cons of each.
+From energy efficiency and how modern they are to characterful spaces and period features, we discuss the pros and cons of each.

 What to consider when buying a period house